OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 Classical programming applies rules on data to get answers.

-The goal of machine learning is to produce the rules, by finding the path between the original data and the answers/facts/conclusions produced subsequently.
+> The goal of machine learning is to produce the rules, by finding the path between the original data and the answers/facts/conclusions produced subsequently.
-In other words, it relies on the way in behaved in the past to predict the way it will behave in the future.
+> In other words, it relies on the way in behaved in the past, to predict the way it will behave in the future.

 #### Is that Deep Learning?